The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 2. Reading of the minutes of preceding meeting

-4. Election of Division Unit Directors shall be at biennial meeting
+4. Election of division unit directors, shall be at the non-election meeting.

 The affairs and business of this Association shall be managed by a BOD consisting of:

-1. One Director shall be elected from the following: 1st Marines, 5th Marines, 7th Marines, 11th Marines and one from the separate organic units of the Division.
+1. One director shall be elected from the following: 1st Marines, 5th Marines, 7th Marines, 11th

 4. All elected Officers of this Association shall be Members of the BOD.

-5. All past Presidents of the Association Ex-Officio Honorary Members of the BOD with vote.
+5. All past Presidents of the Association Ex Officio Honorary Members of the BOD

 B. How Elected:

-3. Each Local and Unit Chapter shall certify in writing to the Executive Director the name of the representative.
+3. Each Local and Unit chapter shall certify in writing to the Chief Executive Officer the name of the representative.

-4. Each Local and Unit Chapter shall provide a copy of the Chapter President and Chapter Representative DD214 or Discharge with the Social Security Number removed to the Executive Director.
-Failure to comply may prevent the Chapter Representative from voting at the Directors Meeting.
+4. Each Local and Unit Chapter shall provide a copy of the Chapter's President DD214 or Discharge with the Social Security Number removed.

 C. Term of Office:

 1. Officers of the Association shall serve a term of office of two years.
-The term of office will coincide with the National Presidents term of office.
-Local and unit directors’ term of office shall be determined by their chapter Bylaws.
+The term of office will coincide with the National Presidents term or office.
+Local and unit directors term of office shall be determined by their chapter bylaws.

-2. Directors-At-Large, appointed solely by the President, serve at his pleasure.
+2. Directors-At-Large, appointed by the President, serve at his pleasure.

 D. Duties of Directors:

-2. BOD shall adopt such rules and regulations for the conduct of the Association as they deem proper.
+2. BOD shall adopt such rules and regulation for the conduct of the Association as they deem proper.